sPHENIX-Collaboration/acts-fatras/README.md

 # FATRAS Extension to the ACTS Project

-This project provides the necessary extension to run the fast track simulation modules on top of the ACTS Core.
+This project provides the code to run a fast track simulation on top of the ACTS Core.
+The project should be used by including it directly as a cmake subdirectory, i.e.

+    add_subdirectory(<PATH/TO/FATRAS/SOURCES>)